New website

 For social workers, child protection responsibilities in relation to FDAC families remain unchanged.
 In addition, they are expected to attend fortnightly progress review court hearings, intervention planning meetings or reviews, and a meeting to consider the needs of the child.

-If you wish to discuss the possibility of referring a family to FDAC please contact the FDAC Team Manager, Saorsia Jefferson at saorsia.jefferson@barca-leeds.org or tel: 0113 255 9582.
+To discuss the possibility of referring a family to FDAC contact the FDAC Team Manager, Saorsia Jefferson at saorsia.jefferson@barca-leeds.org or tel: 0113 255 9582.

-For further information about the FDAC evidence base, please see the independent evalutation report by by Brunel University.
+For further information about the FDAC evidence base, see the independent evaluation report by by Brunel University.